Please Welcome to Blood Rose Books Today

 Do you have any information on upcoming works or events that you are able to share?

-What is one book (other than one of your own) that you think should be a must read for everyone?
+What is one book (other than one of your own) that you think everyone should read?

 If we stipulate the mystery/crime fiction genre, Presumed Innocent, Scott Turow.
 Though I’d add Mystic River, Dennis Lehane, Gone Girl, Gillian Flynn, Maltese Falcon, Dashiel Hammett, Farewell My Lovely, Raymond Chandler…. because no one book does it all.

 If you mean all types of books, I’ll need more space.

 Thank you Chris once again for being part of my blogoversary and taking the time to answer some interview questions.
 Chris' novels were a great find for me as they approach a thriller/mystery novel in a different way.
 Yes, the books still have some action scenes and guns blazing but his novels show that there is more to mystery/thriller novels than this and with right knowledge and mind you can find anything out.